 What is the best way to operate Applet in Java?

 There are two standard ways to run an applet in Java:

 - By using an applet viewer.
 Applet viewer executes the applet in a window and it is generally the fastest and easiest way to test the applet.

-Here’s a list of programs on Java applets.
+Here’s a list of Applet programming in Java.
 Each example program includes a program description, Java code, and program output.
 All examples have been compiled and tested on Windows and Linux systems.

 Here is the listing of Java Applet Programs:

 |Create Java Applet||Java Program to Create a Basic Applet|

 |Display Image using Applet in Java||Java Program to Display Image using Applet|

 |Create Banner Using Applet in Java||Java Program to Create a Banner using Applet|